EnskWt/SilkRoute/README.md

 ### Installation

 SilkRoute is distributed as a NuGet package and can be installed using any standard method (CLI, IDE UI, Package Manager Console).
-The package should be referenced in projects that define microservice API contracts, as well as in projects that will consume these contracts using SilkRoute’s proxy mechanism.

 ### Define a microservice contract interface